DePICT the Cancer Care Journey, Overcome Rarity Through Collaborative Research.

 Why High Quality Care and Research Is So Challenging

-Clinical research in retinoblastoma has failed to establish the safety and efficacy of treatments, lacking the high quality clinical trials that have dramatically changed outcomes for children with other cancers.
+Clinical research in retinoblastoma has failed to establish the safety and efficacy of treatments, lacking the formal clinical trials that have dramatically changed outcomes for children with other cancers.
 There are many reasons for this:

-• one or two eyes may be affected each needing a different approach
+• One or two eyes may be affected, each needing a different treatments.

 This complex and multidisciplinary care requires excellent collaboration between ophthalmologists, oncologists and parents to optimize outcomes.
-Communication across the child’s circle of care is complicated and often fragmented and slow.
+But communication across the child’s circle of care is complicated, and often fragmented and slow.

 Emerging Treatment Options Offer New Hope

-Now, in February 2018, we have tremendous opportunities to change care for children affected by retinoblastoma around the world.
+In November 2023, we have opportunities to change care for children affected by retinoblastoma around the world.

 First, new treatments have emerged (without rigorous clinical trials) that broaden the array of treatments for each eye and each child.